SHOW ME WHERE IT HURTS

 Alana sued the State, asserting claims of premise liability under Government Code § 815.2, and dangerous condition of public property under Government Code § 835.2.
 She said the tree that fell had rot, a cavity, and a hatchet wound and it “was overextended with poor taper.”
 Alana alleged the State negligently failed to properly maintain Campsite 41 “and its environs” and negligently failed to warn of the danger of falling trees and, further, the State knew or should have known of the structural defects of the tree that fell and injured her.

 The State argued it was immune from liability under Government Code § 831.2 because Alana was injured by a natural condition of unimproved public property.
 The State pointed to Alana’s concession that the fallen tree “was an object of nature.”
 Alana maintained there was a dispute of fact as to whether the tree that injured her was on improved or unimproved public property.
 She relied on the Department’s Tree Hazard Program, which established a process for identifying and removing dangerous trees from developed areas.
 In Portola Redwood State Park, the Tree Hazard Program applied to all the trees in the campgrounds, including the tree that fell.
 Under the program, the campground was subject to biannual tree inspections, and periodically hazardous trees were removed.
 Alana cited language from a Department operations manual that said the Tree Hazard Program applied “solely within the developed areas of all parks operated by the Department.”
-The publication thus raised a question whether the entire area of the campground, including the tree that injured her, was “improved public property” outside the ambit of § 831.2.
+The publication thus raised a question of whether the entire area of the campground, including the tree that injured her, was “improved public property” outside the ambit of § 831.2.

 The trial court granted summary judgment to the State, and Alana appealed.